ell20-sys/global-wild-swimming-and-camping/README.md

 - Keep the whole folder in the localhost directory
 - Run setup.php to create the database for the project
 - Run index.php to use the project

+## Stay tuned, will be more on it soon